Online Search-based Collision-inclusive Motion Planning and Control for Impact-resilient Mobile Robots: Search-based Collision-inclusive Planning

 The optimal cost of~\eqref{mpci serach based planning} is an upper bound to the optimal cost of~\eqref{motion planning inclusive} because~\eqref{mpci serach based planning} is a constrained version of~\eqref{motion planning inclusive}.
 The whole trajectory consists of a set of continuous and collision free primitives of $\tau_{k}$ duration and initial state $\bm{s}_{d, k}$.
 If the end state of the primitive $\bm{s}_{d}(\tau_{k})$ is state which collides with an obstacle, we modify it based on~\eqref{eq:mpci_search_constraint6}.
 We modify the final state based on DRR controller model.
 We make the modified final state as initial state of next primitive.
 If the end state of the primitive $\bm{s}_{d}(\tau_{k})$ is collision free, we keep the final state similar the collision-avoidance planner making the final state as initial state of the next primitive as \eqref{eq:mpci_search_constraint6}.
-However, this reformulation to discrete control and state-spaces enables an efficient solution.
-Such problems can be solved via search-based~\cite{zhou2019robust} or sampling-based~\cite{zha2021exploiting} motion planning algorithms.
-Since the former can guarantee finite time (sub-)optimality, we elect to we use an A* method similar to~\cite{liu2017search} and focus on the design of efficient, guaranteed collision checking and post-collision behavior classifying methods, and an accurate and consistent heuristic as follows. \footnote{~We note here that in principle both a search-based (as herein) and a sampling-based global planner is possible.
+Reformulating into a discrete control problem enables the use of several motion planning methods that rely on search-based~\cite{zhou2019robust} or sampling-based~\cite{zha2021exploiting} techniques.
+We choose to adopt an A* technique similar to~\cite{liu2017search} and concentrate on the creation of effective, guaranteed collision checking and post-collision behavior categorizing methods, as well as an accurate and consistent heuristic since the former can ensure limited time (sub-)optimality. \footnote{~We note here that in principle both a search-based (as herein) and a sampling-based global planner is possible.
 In Section~\ref{subsec:global planner} we demonstrate the differences of the two within collision-inclusive motion planning.}